dd86k/ddcpuid/README.md

 ddcpuid is a x86 processor information tool.
 Currently supports Intel and AMD processors.

-- Can be used as a stand-alone tool or as a library.
+- Can be used as a stand-alone tool or as a DUB library.
-- BetterC compatible.
+- BetterC compatible, and used by default.
-- DUB compatible.
 - The library does not rely on any runtime (C, D) nor the OS.
 - Surpasses CPU-Z, [Intel's Go CPUID](https://github.com/intel-go/cpuid/) module, and Druntime's `core.cpuid` module.
 - _Currently featuring 240 CPUID bits documented and counting!_